mattyza/matty-theme-quickswitch/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Adds the ablitity to show the theme swithcer in the front end which redirects to the current page after activation.

 = 1.3.0 =
 * Adds a "current" CSS class to the current theme's list item.
 * Updates the styling to be WordPress 3.9.1 compatible.